A Humanoid Abomination

 The Mask (or should I say Loki) creates several of Edge City's more outlandish villains

-Since wearing the Mask effectively puts Stanley into god mode, defeating ordinary crooks is fairly easy.
+Since wearing the Mask effectively puts Stanley into god mode, defeating ordinary crooks is easy.
 When he's not using the Mask, it exerts its powers more subtly by rewriting real physics into Cartoon Physics

 and imposing the result upon selected targets (Terrible Two; Kablamus; etc.).
 This is more to provide a challenge than anything; it also stops Loki from getting bored.
 It might have something to do with Edge City already being somewhat unhinged—the madness amplifies the Mask's powers.